The64thGamer/cheeseepedia/content/2ti6ys1bgxs5doa1/content.md

  REMOVE FLOPPY DISK AND RESET (REBOOT) THE COMPUTER."

 ## Trivia:
-- This show was intended to be kept after it’s run to be used in 2005, but this did not happen as the {{< wiki-link "Super Chuck Summer Show 2005" >}} replaced it.
+- This show was intended to be kept after it’s run to be used in 2005, but this did not happen as the [Super Chuck Summer Show 2005] replaced it.